agapoff/Lumper/README.md

 1. If you are going to match some YT states to some Jira resolutions then you need to add `Resolution` field to the screens
 1. If you want to save the original creation date you must add `Original Creation Date` custom field in Jira (this field name is a subject to change).
 This must be the Date and Time type of a field.
 1. Please make sure that your project workflow allows all needed transitions right from the initial state.
 Maybe you will need to prepare a simplified workflow to proceed with the migration and get back to your cool workflow afterwards.
+1. Make sure that Issue Linking feature is enabled in you Jira instance if you're planning to export issue links

 Here's the list of minimum required issue fields:
 - Issue Type